daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ### Intro

-Consider a partnership restructuring its assets into majority ownerships among N partners, who originally shared M assets (debt + value) at uneven percentages reflecting each partner's unique stake in the business.
-I aimed to re-distribute the assets without altering the partnership distribution, minimizing restructuring taxes levied if the stake structure changed significantly.
+Consider a partnership restructuring its assets into majority ownerships among N partners who, previously, shared M assets unevenly (debt + value).
+These previous shared ownership percentages directly reflect each partner's stake in the business.
+I aimed to re-distribute the assets without altering the partnership's asset stake distribution, minimizing restructuring taxes levied if the structure changed significantly.

 In application, I used a Markov model to exhaustively search for solutions to a three partner/eleven asset case, testing over 200 million potential restructuring states.
 The optimal solution incurred a 2.9mm cumulative stake change against 159mm in total business assets, an acceptably small magnitude of change (<2%) that allows the client to effectively avoid significant restructuring taxes.